 Saskatoon berries are next to impossible to find at supermarkets, and can only be obtained in the wild, at u-pick farms, and at farmer’s markets.
 If you have the time, I highly recommend picking at least one of your own pails.
 It will take an hour, but I swear the berries just taste better somehow.

-Watch this video for some quick Saskatoon berry picking tips.
+Watch this video for some quick Saskatoon berry picking tips!

 Once you get home, it’s time to clean the berries.
 If you pick clean as you pick them, cleaning Saskatoon berries goes quickly.
+Here’s how I do it!

 Finally, it’s time to make delicious pies, cakes, muffins, and other desserts!
 Saskatoon berries freeze well and are delicious in pancakes, with oatmeal, or in your yogurt.

 Planning on making lots of pies to freeze for later?
-One ice cream pail of berries with make three small 8 inch pies, or two large deep dish pies.
+One ice cream pail of berries with make three small 8-inch pies or two large deep dish pies.

 Saskatoon Berry Pie